 Below is a list of tools that can guide you at different stages of your community-level mental health work.

-Making Connections landscape report - This report, published by Prevention Institute in 2014, describes the mental health landscape for boys and men in the United States.
-It was designed to help Movember develop its strategy for improving men’s mental health in the US.
+Making Connections landscape report - This 2014 report describes the mental health landscape for boys and men in the United States.
+It was written to help Movember develop its strategy for improving men’s mental health in the US.

-Tool for Health and Resilience in Vulnerable Environments (THRIVE) - This framework helps communities understand how structural drivers, such as racism, unfold at the local level.
-It guides community members and practitioners in assessing their socialcultural, physical/built, and economic/ educational environment and taking action to improve community conditions that influence health.
+Tool for Health and Resilience in Vulnerable Environments (THRIVE) - This framework guides community members and practitioners in assessing their socialcultural, physical/built, and economic/educational environment and taking action to improve community conditions that influence health.

 Collaboration Multiplier - This tool is designed to guide an organization in engaging needed partners, or to facilitate organizations that already work together in identifying activities to achieve a common goal, identify missing sectors that can contribute to a solution, delineate partner perspectives and contributions, and leverage expertise and resources.